Domestic Strangulation is a Serious Form of Domestic Violence

 What must a prosecutor prove to get a conviction on felony domestic strangulation charges?

 Every crime in Michigan is made up of parts called elements.
-The elements of Domestic Strangulation in Michigan are as follows:
+The three required elements of Domestic Strangulation are as follows:

-(3) Second, that the touching must have been intended by the defendant, that is, not accidental, and it must have been against the complainant’s will.
+- The defendant must have intended (not accidentally) the unconsented touching.
 It does not matter whether the touching caused an injury.

-(4) Third, the battery was committed by strangulation or suffocation.
-Strangulation or suffocation means intentionally impeding the normal circulation of the blood or breathing by applying pressure on the throat or neck or by blocking the nose or mouth.
+- The battery was committed by strangulation or suffocation.
+Strangulation or suffocation means intentionally impeding the normal circulation of blood or breathing by applying pressure on the throat or neck or blocking the nose or mouth.

 How can an experienced and effective lawyer help?

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending domestic violence charges, including assault by strangulation or suffocation.
-Defenses include innocence, mistake, accident, insanity, false allegation, identity, and much more.
+Defenses include innocence, mistake, accident, insanity, false allegation, identity, and more.
 Even in those cases where the defendant made a terrible mistake and put their hands on another person, a respected lawyer can frequently work with the prosecutor to get a plea to a reduced charge or get an agreement from a judge for no jail or prison.
 Call us for a free consultation.
 We will take the time to speak with you, answer your questions, and address any concerns.
 We will find a way to help you!